 The safety and risk-benefit profiles associated with different types and dosages of inhaled corticosteroids (ICS) in older individuals with asthma and COPD remain unknown [1, 2].
-Limited evidence suggests that adults with asthma prescribed medium or high ICS doses are at risk of clinically important systemic side-effects that do not plateau with higher doses as efficacy outcomes do [3].
-Older patients with COPD have been shown to have increased risk of pneumonia with both budesonide and fluticasone [4]; however, the risk seems greater with the latter [2, 4-6].
+Limited evidence suggests that adults with asthma prescribed medium or high ICS doses are at risk of clinically important systemic side effects that do not plateau with higher doses as efficacy outcomes do [3].
+Older patients with COPD have been shown to have increased risk of pneumonia with both budesonide and fluticasone [4]; however, the risk seems greater in the latter [2, 4-6].

-Our objective was to determine whether specific types or dosages of ICS were differentially associated with rates of hospitalisation for obstructive lung disease and pneumonia in older new users of ICS with asthma or COPD.
+Our objective was to determine whether specific types or dosages of ICS were differentially associated with rates of hospitalization for obstructive lung disease and pneumonia in older new users of ICS with asthma or COPD.

-For this retrospective longitudinal population study we utilised provincial health administrative data from all insured individuals aged 66 years and older living in Ontario, Canada between 2003 and 2014 who met a validated case definition of physician-diagnosed COPD (COPD cohort) and/or asthma (asthma cohort) and were new ICS users (as determined by a preceding 1-year ICS-free period) [7].
+For this retrospective longitudinal population study we utilized provincial health administrative data from all insured individuals aged 66 and older living in Ontario Canada between 2003 and 2014 who met a validated case definition of physician-diagnosed COPD (COPD cohort) and/or asthma (asthma cohort) and were new ICS users (as determined by a preceding one-year ICS-free period) [7].
 Full definitions of the population of interest, exposure and covariates are reported elsewhere [8].
-Overlap in COPD and asthma was examined by stratifying individuals with each (COPD or asthma) by a history of the other defined as one or more previous ambulatory care visits, emergency department visits or hospitalisations.
+Overlap in COPD and asthma was examined by stratifying individuals with each (COPD or asthma) by a history of the other defined as one or more previous ambulatory care visits, emergency department visits or hospitalizations.
 Ethics approval was obtained from the Research Ethics Board of Sunnybrook Health Sciences Centre, Toronto, Canada.
-A waiver of informed consent was obtained.

 The ICS receipt date was the index date.
-ICS types were categorised as: 1) budesonide, 2) fluticasone and 3) other (beclomethasone, ciclesonide or mometasone).
-Initial ICS daily dosages were converted to their equivalent fluticasone dosage [9, 10]; for descriptive purposes, they were categorised as low ( $\leq 250 \,\mu g$ ), moderate ( $251-500 \,\mu g$ ), and high ( $>500 \,\mu g$ ) [11].
+ICS types were categorized as (i) budesonide, (ii) fluticasone, and (iii) other (beclomethasone, ciclesonide or mometasone).
+Initial ICS daily dosages were converted to their equivalent fluticasone dosage [9, 10] -- for descriptive purposes, they were categorized as low (≤250 mcg), moderate (251-500 mcg), and high (>500 mcg) [11].

-We followed included individuals from their index dates to death, an outcome of interest or 31 March, 2015, at which point they were censored.
-The primary outcome was hospitalisation for pneumonia; secondary outcome was hospitalisation for asthma or COPD.
+We followed included individuals from their index dates to death, an outcome of interest or March 31st, 2015, at which point they were censored.
+The primary outcome was hospitalization for pneumonia; secondary outcome hospitalization for asthma or COPD.

-We considered important covariates [8], including individual demographics, comorbidities, disease severity, medications, oxygen, long-term positive airway pressure treatment, primary and specialist care, flu vaccination, and spirometry (table 1).
+We considered important covariates [8], including individual demographics, comorbidities, disease severity, medications, oxygen, long-term positive airway pressure treatment, primary and specialist care, flu vaccination, and spirometry (Table 1).